 ADHD vs Bipolar Disorder

 Differentiating ADHD from Bipolar Disorder can be difficult because many symptoms overlap and both disorders often co-occur (that is, many patients have both ADHD and Bipolar Disorder).
-Below is a table differentiating the two.
+Below is a table that helps differentiate the two.

 Treatment Options For ADHD